yvesmarinho/pycliche/README.md

 Bootstrap a new Python project using `pycliche`:

 1. Navigate to the directory under which you wish to create a new project.
-1. Run `uvx copier copy gh:albertomh/pycliche <project_name>` and follow the wizard.
+1. Run `uvx copier copy --trust gh:albertomh/pycliche <project_name>` and follow the wizard.

 This creates a directory under your current location.
 Follow the README in the new directory to get started with your project.

+Note:

-NB.
-It is not necessary to clone `pycliche` to your local environment in order to use it as a template.
+- it is not necessary to clone `pycliche`.
 The `gh:albertomh/pycliche` argument will pull the latest tag from GitHub.
+- the `--trust` flag is necessary since a post-creation task initialises the new directory as a git repository and generates a `uv` lockfile.

 ## Update existing projects